All Episodes

 Well, thanks for being with us.

-And uh listen, we explain these Democrats to us.
+And listen, explain these Democrats to us.

-Uh they just seem to lack basic coping skills.
+They just seem to lack basic coping skills.

-Uh they just seem to be hysterical about everything.
+They just seem to be hysterical about everything.

-They just can't seem to accept the fact that Trump won and uh come back in four years and try again.
+They just can't seem to accept the fact that Trump won and come back in four years and try again.

 What's wrong with them?